-We all are doing our part to protect against COVID 19, well almost everyone.
+Why are abortions above the Covid 19 Mandates?
+We all are doing our part to protect against COVID-19, well, almost everyone.

-On March 13 the US Surgeon General Adams urged the entire medical community to suspend all elective surgical procedures in order to both protect our medical healthcare infrastructure as well as protect our communities and health care workers from the spread of COVID19.
+On March 13th, US Surgeon General Adams urged the entire medical community to suspend all elective surgical procedures.
+This was to protect our medical healthcare infrastructure and our communities and healthcare workers from the spread of COVID-19.

-In Colorado, Governor Polis signed executive order D 2020 009 effective March 23 declaring “all hospitals, outpatient surgeries, and procedure providers are directed to cease all elective and non-essential surgeries and procedures”, “whether medical, dental or veterinary” until April 14 at the earliest.
+In Colorado, Governor Polis signed Executive Order D 2020 009 effective March 23rd, declaring “all hospitals, outpatient surgeries, and procedure providers are directed to cease all elective and non-essential surgeries and procedures,” “whether medical, dental or veterinary” until April 14th.

 Over a thousand procedures have been canceled in the Colorado Springs hospitals alone.